reyestech/Splunk-Web-Site-Defacement/README.md

 > Answer guidance: For example, "notepad.exe" or "favicon.ico"
 - In the field HTTP.
 When we see an HTTP content type of “image/jpeg”, we open it and see a .jpeg file associated with it.

+Goal: Prove defacement by locating the altered artifact and its filename/time.
 **SPL**
 ```
 index=botsv1 sourcetype=stream:http dest_ip=192.168.250.70 (content_type="image/jpeg" OR uri="*.jpg" OR uri="*.jpeg")